-- Small amount palm sugar….I use it sparingly or not at all.
+- Small amount of palm sugar….I use it sparingly or not at all.

 Using a small saucepan dry cook the mince, I add a small amount of water to stop it from sticking.

-Stir until cooked, remove the pan from the heat.
+Stir until cooked, and remove the pan from the heat.

-Stir in toasted rice, sm amount palm sugar, chilli( as desired) start with 1 tsp and once all ingredients added ..taste and add more if required.
+Stir in toasted rice, sm amount of palm sugar, and chilli( as desired) start with 1 tsp and once all ingredients are added ..taste and add more if required.